jellevankerk/tkinter-annotator/README.md

 - deactivate annotations for the overview
 - Edit annotations after they are made
 - Smart annotations using roi to predict the annotations inside it
-- Able to work with large images (pyramid)

 - Split annotations
 - Erase annotations with a eraser object